buddly27/champollion/doc/tutorial.rst

 Tutorial
 ********

-A quick dive into using sphinxcontrib-autojs.
+A quick dive into using champollion.